carbon-language/carbon-lang/mlir/docs/Rationale/RationaleLinalgDialect.md

 #### Declarative Specification: Avoid Raising<a name="declarative_specification"></a>

-Compiler transformations need static structural information (e.g. loop-nests, graphs of basic blocks, pure functions etc).
+Compiler transformations need static structural information (e.g. loop-nests, graphs of basic blocks, pure functions, etc).
 When that structural information is lost, it needs to be reconstructed.

 A good illustration of this phenomenon is the notion of *raising* in polyhedral